petersatsuse/azure-compute-docs/articles/virtual-machines/linux/cloud-init-troubleshooting.md

 - The Compute Resource Provider API returns an error, and cloud-init reports the resulting failure..
 - VM gets stuck at 'creating' for 40 minutes, and the VM creation is marked as failed.
-- [Custom data](/azure/virtual-machines/custom-data) or [User data](/azure/virtual-machines/user-data) does not get processed.
+- [Custom data](/azure/virtual-machines/custom-data) or [User data](/azure/virtual-machines/user-data) doesn't get processed.
 - The ephemeral disk fails to mount (for VM skus that come with SCSI resource disks).
-- Users do not get created, or there are user access issues.
+- Users don't get created, or there are user access issues.
-- Networking is not set up correctly.
+- Networking isn't set up correctly.
 - Swap file or partition failures.

 This article steps you through how to troubleshoot cloud-init.
 For more in-depth details, see [cloud-init deep dive](./cloud-init-deep-dive.md).